watsoncui/cui-lab.github.io/README.md

 If you don't want to have to input your username and password each time you `git push`.

 1. Assuming you have a GitHub account and git is installed on your computer, change directory to ~/.ssh and check to see if you already have a public RSA key.
 If you do, skip steps 2-4.
-2. Generate an SSH key with the command: `$ ssh-keygen -t rsa`
+2. Generate an SSH key with the command: `$ ssh-keygen -t rsa`.
 3. Upon the question, "Enter file in which to save the key (/home/user/.ssh/id_rsa):", use something like "user_id_rsa", but replace the "user" part.
 4. Do not enter a passphrase.
 5. After logging in to GitHub, open Settings > SSH keys > Add SSH key.